 - December 31, 2018: Manufacturers of handsets for use with wireless IP-based voice services must implement RTT in all handsets manufactured after December 31, 2018.

-As wireless service providers and manufacturers begin to support RTT, you should check when purchasing a new wireless handset to see whether it is RTT-capable and when your service provider intends to support RTT on its network.
+Because not all wireless service providers and manufacturers have transitioned to support RTT, you should check when purchasing a new wireless handset to see whether it is RTT-capable and whether your service provider supports RTT on its network.

 Currently, some carriers have been waived from the requirement to support TTY on wireless IP networks, including calls to 911, subject to the following conditions: